akansha1220/leetcode-sql-solution/585. Investments in 2016/solution_explaination.md

-Here’s a step-by-step breakdown of how it works:
+Here’s a step-by-step breakdown with "459ms Beats 62.35%":

 Inner Query 1 (t1):